jjbailey/dib7/README.md

 - Windows Server through 2025

 DIB7 target notes: `ubuntu24044`, `ubuntu26041`, `debian1306`, and `centos10s`
-match the current GCP import matrix.
+match the current GCP import matrix — with the caveat that GCP lists Debian 13 as 13.0–13.2 while `debian1306` tracks the rolling `trixie` point release (same kernel; confirm the release before importing).
 Fedora Server is not listed as a supported import target.

 #### OpenStack Glance